Explore the hidden benefits of applying for an internal role

 The reality is that during your time with an organisation your knowledge grows.
 You may pursue further study or add to your skillset, so when that position becomes available internally, it gives you an opportunity to apply and move into the position with ease.
 Sometimes, moving horizontally is just as advantageous as moving vertically.

-Do you need help with your career?
+Do you need help with supporting your employees?

 Resources